GeorginaVanDort/githubproject/readme.md

 ## Setup

-Clone this repository.
-The final build files are included here, but you could delete and rebuild if necessary.
-Run NPM and Bower installs to install dependencies and build.
+You'll first need NPM installed.
+Clone this repository and run NPM install.

 ## Technologies Used